cfsamson/azure-jwt/README.md

 to make a struct that maps to all the fields in the token.

 For more information, see this artice: https://docs.microsoft.com/en-us/azure/active-directory/develop/id-tokens

+## Todo
+- [ ] Use alcoholic_jwk as basis for parsing and validating tokens and keys
+- [ ] See if it's possible to refactor the code to avoid needing a mutable reference to do validation